otrv4/otrv4/otrv4.md

       * Check if the message version is allowed.
       * If the instance tag in the message is not the instance tag you are currently using, ignore the message.
       * Verify that the public ECDH key is on curve Ed448.
+See 'Verifying a point on curve' section for details.
       * Verify that the public DH key is from the correct group and that it does not degenerate.